SubmarinerApp/Submariner/README.md

   * The source list now dynamically adjusts to the system sidebar size.
   * This removes the PXSourceList vendored library.
 * Fixed the server users view not being able to handle multiple users playing the same track.
+* Fixed not being able to append to a newly created playlist.

 ### Version 3.3.1